AbouT THE BILL | S.1602/H.2414

 In 2015, world leaders adopted the historic Paris Climate Agreement, and pledged to reduce greenhouse gas emissions.
 Additionally, wealthier countries pledged financing to assist poor countries in strengthening resilience to impacts and transitioning to a clean energy economy.

-In reaction, Massachusetts State Senator Michael J. Barrett introduced Senate Bill 2232 (S.2232), a bill that would create a voluntary check-off option for Massachusetts residents to donate a portion of their tax return to the Least Developed Countries Fund (LDCF).
+In reaction, Massachusetts State Senator Michael J. Barrett and Representatives Antonio F.D.
+Cabral and Tram T. Nguyen introduced Senate Bill 1602 and House Bill 2414 to create a voluntary check-off option for Massachusetts residents to donate a portion of their tax return to the Least Developed Countries Fund (LDCF).

 This legislation intends to compliment contributions to the fund, and in no way does it seek to replace the federal government's obligation to support climate finance.
 Massachusetts can send a message of hope to the international community that the U.S. supports the Paris Climate Agreement.